Online petition: Cons

-There are now several major web initiatives featuring online petitions, for example Change.org, iPetitions.com, Avaaz.org, and 38 Degrees.
+There are now several major websites and initiatives featuring online petitions including Change.org, openPetition, iPetitions.com, Avaaz.org, and 38 Degrees.
 These are growing in popularity and ability to achieve political impact.
 In 2012, several petitions on Change.org were attributed to the reversal of a United Airlines Dog Policy.

 Some legitimate non-governmental organizations (NGOs) shun online petitions.
 Reasons include the paucity of examples of this form of petition achieving its objective.
 Critics frequently cite it as an example of slacktivism.

 Slacktivism is often seen with these online petitions.
 Due to the ease of signing the petitions, (users can write in their own name or manufacture a fake one), signatures alone rarely result in a change in the situation being protested.
 While this is an unfortunate con, there are many pros as well.

 In February 2007 an online petition against road pricing and car tracking on the UK Prime Minister's own website attracted over 1.8 million e-signatures from a population of 60 million people.
 The site was official but experimental at the time.
 Shocked government ministers were unable to backtrack on the site's existence in the face of national news coverage of the phenomenon.
 The incident has demonstrated both the potential and pitfalls of online e-Government petitions.